rishabhpurohit/C-Cplusplus-Data-Structures-Pract./cmake and make.md

 Compiling just the file you have changed saves time if there are many files and compilation takes a long time.
 However, the process above is tedious when using many files, especially if you don't remember which ones you have modified.

 For larger projects, it is helpful to use a build system which can compile exactly the right files for you and take care of linking.

+# CMake and Make

+CMake is an open-source, platform-independent build system.
+CMake uses text documents, denoted as CMakeLists.txt files, to manage build environments, like make.
+A comprehensive tutorial on CMake would require an entire course, but you can learn the basics of CMake here, so you'll be ready to use it in the upcoming projects.
+CMakeLists.txt

+CMakeList.txt files are simple text configuration files that tell CMake how to build your project.
+There can be multiple CMakeLists.txt files in a project.
+In fact, one CMakeList.txt file can be included in each directory of the project, indicating how the files in that directory should be built.

+These files can be used to specify the locations of necessary packages, set build flags and environment variables, specify build target names and locations, and other actions.

+In the next few pages of this workspace, you are going to create a basic CMakeLists.txt file to build a small project.